Delaram-M/client-server-chat/README.md

 # Client-server chat

-Chat between local client and server using sockets
+This project includes client.py for a client and server.py for a server, which allows a local client and server to send messasges to each other using sockets.

-## Instructions
+## How to Run
 1. Run server.py as server and enter nickname.
 2. Run client.py as client and enter nickname.
 3. Enter server's IP address as client.